krangelov/daison/doc/tutorial.md

 - ```haskell
   listRows :: Aggregator a [a]
   ```
   just collects the rows into a list.
-In fact select is defined as
+In fact `select` is defined as:
   ```haskell
   select = quert listRows
   ```